LPDagallier/Zotero_italicize_species/README.md

 - add more explanations (?)
 - 'note for zotfile users'section
 - 'see also' section
-- clean the script
 - add comments in the script
-- add warning about the numbers returned

 # Zotero_italicize_species
 This repository present a procedure to automatically italicize the species names in the titles of your documents in the Zotero library.